MrakDun-desu/kis-v4/backend/README.md

 dotnet user-jwts create -p App --role admin
 ```

-Copy the output after the `Token: ` to pass it to Swagger for authentication.
+Copy the output after the `Token: ` to pass it to the API for authentication.

 ## Running locally